No. P01135809

 B. Traven - Author, The Treasure of the Sierra Madre

-Tales of Travel and Back at Home
+UNTIED KNOTS: Tales of Travel and Back at Home

-Three groups of short stories, each with an offbeat twist or two, make up Untied Knots.
-Nearly half are travel-based, focusing on second-class journeys through everyday life, steering around the posh and the touristy.
-Several stem from real-life journeys within Mexico, undertaken as far back as the mid-1970s.
+Three groups of offbeat short stories make up Untied Knots.
+Nearly half are travel-based, focusing on second-class journeys through everyday life, steering around the posh and touristy.
+Several stem from real-life journeys within Mexico, undertaken as far back as the 1970s.
+"Back At Home" tales are more fictional, though inspired at least in part by real people and places.
+Several early stories, strictly fictional, come from the author's archive.

 All 20 chapters of Clunkers & Creampuffs, editor James M. Flammang's comprehensive history of the used car (1900-85) are now available.
 See details below.